Part 2 of 3 in our Series on Lymphatic Inflammation

 Address the sources of toxins being introduced into the body from external sources:

 - Is what I am about to put in my mouth for nourishment or some other purpose?
-Generally speaking, the number one way to reduce the toxic load and inflammation in the body is to eat almost exclusively for healthy nourishment (as determined by testing and consultation with a qualified functional health professional).
+Generally speaking, the number one way to reduce the toxic load and inflammation in the body is to eat almost exclusively for healthy nourishment, avoiding food sensitivities and eating/drinking much for comfort and pleasure.